Grupo Carso (GCARSOA1) Q4 2025 earnings summary

 Financial highlights

-Carso Infraestructura y Construcción sales declined 35.9% to $7 billion pesos due to the end of major projects, with an operating loss of $446 million pesos.
+Carso Infraestructura y Construcción sales dropped 35.9% to $7 billion pesos, with an operating loss of $446 million pesos and negative EBITDA of $205 million pesos.

 Outlook and guidance